cesaragostino69/DOFT-Delayed-Oscillator-Field-Theory/scripts/README_RUN_P1.md

 3.1.
 The Main Script

 The scripts/run_phase1.sh script is the single entry point you need.
-It handles setting variables, checking the environment, and launching the Python simulator with the correct Phase 1 configuration.
+It handles setting variables, checking the environment, and launching the Python simulator with built-in Phase 1 parameters.

 3.2.
 CPU Execution

 To run all Phase 1 simulations using your machine's CPU cores:

-# N_JOBS=4 will use 4 processes in parallel.
-Adjust this to the number of cores on your machine.
-N_JOBS=4 bash scripts/run_phase1.sh
+bash scripts/run_phase1.sh

 3.3.
 GPU Execution

 If your machine has a CUDA-compatible NVIDIA GPU and you have installed the PyTorch wheels, you can accelerate the simulation as follows:

-# N_JOBS is typically kept at 1.
-N_JOBS=1 bash scripts/run_phase1.sh
+USE_GPU=1 bash scripts/run_phase1.sh

 The script will verify if a GPU is available.
 If not, it will notify you and proceed with the execution on the CPU.

 Step 4: Results

-Upon completion, the script will create a new directory inside the /results folder.
-The directory name will include the date and time of the run, for example: results/phase1_run_20250825_183000.
+Upon completion, the script will create a new directory inside the runs folder.
+The directory name will include the date and time of the run, for example: runs/phase1_run_20250825_183000.

 Inside that folder, you will find the simulation artifacts (runs.csv, blocks.csv, etc.), ready for analysis.